 Set up a table with face paint and brushes.

-Have artists ready to go with a comfy area.
+Have artists ready with a comfortable area for children to sit.

 Required materials: